 According to the Aberdeen Group report “Sales and Operations Planning: Strategies for Managing Complexity within Global Supply Chains,” being best in class versus a laggard in these areas can result in a 47 percent increase in year-over-year gross profit margins, a 2.7 percent decrease in year-over-year cash-to-cash cycle time, a 28 percent improvement in orders that are on-time-in-full and a 31 percent better forecast accuracy three months out.
 Research firms, solution providers, subject matter experts and even end users have difficulty agreeing on an industry standard term for this process.
 Some refer to it as sales and operations planning (S&OP) or sales, inventory and operations planning (SIOP); in the retail world, you can find merchandizing, inventory and operations execution (MIOE), or simply integrated planning; and others opt for integrated business planning (IBP).

-Regardless of the name, its importance to company health is obvious, as it can significantly lower costs, increase agility, improve customer service and boost profits.
+Regardless of the name, its importance to company health is obvious, as it can significantly lower costs, increase agility, improve Customer Relations and boost profits.
 The industry may settle on a term one day.
 Until then, three overlapping concepts — executional, tactical and strategic planning — can help clarify the objectives and potential of this methodology.

 Executional planning deals with balancing and aligning supply and demand in the near-term, often within the span of a planning cycle.
 Decisions tend to be prompted by exceptions and disruptions — and thus are made on the fly to ensure customer orders are met and financial objectives are made.
 This near-term planning horizon involves workflow; exception-based messaging; alerts; and visibility to supply, demand and transportation.
 Often, specific scenarios are analyzed — for example, if a customer order can be accepted, if people should work overtime or if expedited shipping is the best option.